 In this study, 10 years of weather conditions and atmospheric flow through a large (960 MW) hypothetical wind farm on the North Sea are simulated with an LES, in order to validate the long-term correction methods in the three typical situations listed above.
 There is a long record of undisturbed observations in the location of the hypothetical wind farm, allowing validation of the LES, and testing the method of bias correction.
-The employed LES code is the Atmospheric Simulation Platform for Innovation, Research, and Education (ASPIRE), a modeling suite formerly often referred to with the name of its LES core: GRASP (GPU-Resident Atmospheric Simulation Platform).
-ASPIRE has its origins in the Dutch Atmospheric Large Eddy Simulation (DALES) model (Heus et al., 2010), but has since been ported to Graphics Processing Units (Schalkwijk et al., 2012, 2015b), and is currently used for research as well as commercial purposes, mainly in the wind energy sector.
-Previous work with ASPIRE includes: Williams et al. (2024), Oldbaum (2019), Baas et al. (2023), Verzijlbergh (2021) (wind farm modeling); Schepers et al. (2021), Taschner et al. (2023) (turbine physics and loads); Gilbert et al. (2020), Alonzo et al. (2022) (wind forecasting); Kantharaju et al. (2023), Storey and Rauffus (2024) (wind climate modeling); and Bieringer et al. (2021) (dispersion).
+The employed LES code is the Atmospheric Simulation Platform for Innovation, Research, and Education (ASPIRE).
+ASPIRE has its origins in the Dutch Atmospheric Large Eddy Simulation (DALES) model (Heus et al., 2010), but has since been ported to Graphics Processing Units (Schalkwijk et al., 2012, 2015), and is currently used for research as well as commercial purposes, mainly in the wind energy sector (Gilbert et al., 2020; Verzijlbergh, 2021; Kantharaju et al., 2023; Bieringer et al., 2021).

-The present work focuses on the performance of the long-term correction methods given the employed model setup: validation of the wind farm modeling itself is not part of the scope.
+The present work focuses on the performance of the long-term correction methods given the employed model setup: validation of the wind farm modelling itself is not part of the scope.
 The paper is structured as follows: Sect.
 2 gives the theory behind the long-term correction methods, Sect.
-3 describes the LES setup, methods of wind farm modeling, observation data, and day selection techniques.
+3 describes the LES setup, methods of wind farm modelling, observation data, and day selection techniques.
 Then, results and discussion will be presented in Sect.
 4 following the three scenario's above, and finally conclusions on the application of the long-term correction methods will be drawn in Sect.
 5.

-150 2 Theory of long-term correction of LES wind and wind farm power production
+2 Theory of long-term correction of LES wind and wind farm power production